jasonzurita/jasonzurita.github.io/_posts/2021-2-12-automated-testing-for-watchos-apps.markdown

 description: Automated testing for watchOS Apps
 ---

+<sub>Update (2.18.21): With the [upcoming update to Xcode (12.5)](https://developer.apple.com/documentation/xcode-release-notes/xcode-12_5-beta-release-notes), Xcode will support XCTest unit and UI tests for watchOS!
+Even though, this post includes some helpful tips on structuring your code/tests and enabling tested code sharing for other targets, including extension that still don't support tests out of the box.</sub>

 # Summary

 When [Apple Watch only apps](https://developer.apple.com/documentation/watchkit/creating_independent_watchos_apps/) were announced, I was excited and immediately jumped to create a standalone Apple Watch app!
 Even though I enjoy working on my watch apps, the development and developer experience lacks — almost as if support for independent watch apps was a rushed thought.
 Here are just some of the things that stood out to me (some of which I [filed a radar](https://twitter.com/jasonalexzurita/status/1306617636185427968?s=20) for):